Book a Consultation

 Retinal Vein Occlusion

 Arteries in the body transport blood from the heart to other body parts, while the vein transports blood from different body parts back to the eye.
-When the veins or arteries get blocked, an occlusion or even stroke can occur.
+When the veins or arteries get blocked, an occlusion or even a stroke can occur.

-Obstruction of blood flow can happen in arteries(supply blood) due to clot formation or in veins(drainage) due to a thickening of blood vessels as a result of blood vessel disease which can also happens in the retinal blood vessels.
+Obstruction of blood flow can happen in arteries due to clot formation or in veins due to a thickening of blood vessels as a result of blood vessel disease.
+This process can also happens in the retinal blood vessels.

 The nerve cells in the retina need continuous blood supply from the blood vessels to provide the retina with nutrients and oxygen.